Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Previous kinetic models

-To obtain an equilibrium state, Beenakker minimizes $F$ over possible densities $\{f_n(a)\}_{n \ge 2}$ having with a fixed area $A$ and zero polyhedral defect, meaning \be \int_0^\infty \sum_{n = 2}^\infty(n-6)f_n(a)da = 0. \ee It can be shown that the minimizer for this variational problem gives a unique, explicit assignment $n_c(a)$ of sides for all grains with area $a$.
-Thus, densities take the form \be f_n(a) = f(a)\mathbf 1_{n = n_c(a), } \ee
+It can be shown that the minimizer for this variational problem gives a unique, explicit assignment $n_c(a)$ of sides for all grains with area $a$.
+Thus, densities take the form

-From here, Beenakker invokes the $n-6$ rule to arrive at a simple evolution of area densities $f(a,t)$ for time $t \ge 0$, given by \be \partial_tf(a,t) +c\partial_a (f(a,t)(n_c(a)-6)) = 0. \ee In a numerical integration of (\ref{beenakin}), Beenakker considers initial conditions of mostly hexagonal cells with a small fraction of pentagon-heptagon pairs.
+From here, Beenakker invokes the $n-6$ rule to arrive at a simple evolution of area densities $f(a,t)$ for time $t \ge 0$, given by In a numerical integration of (\ref{beenakin}), Beenakker considers initial conditions of mostly hexagonal cells with a small fraction of pentagon-heptagon pairs.
 As expected, defects initially propagate in the system.
 However, a ``collapse" eventually occurs in which the system rapidly returns to having near zero defect.
 The network then repeats this pattern indefinitely, oscillating between ordered and highly disordered states.